CINECA-project/wp4-federated-joint-cohort-analysis/4.3-pipelines/demonstrators/4.3.1-genotyping/README.md

 Procesing environment: **local (Linux machine).**

 After steps A1 and A2 have been run, collect the result files (`result-A1-giab.vcf.gz` and `result-A2-ega.vcf.gz`) into the same location (`input-B` directory in this example).
+The input file, [`input-B.tsv`](input-B/input-B.tsv), contains the two output files from the previous steps, as well as a definition of transformations (chromosome renaming and liftover) applicable to each file.

 ```bash
 nextflow run -with-docker tskir/cineca-wp4-genotyping:v0.4.0 \